gwillig/Casting-Agency-Capstone-project/README.md

 The appliation can be found unter: https://castingagencudacity.herokuapp.com

-There are three possible Roles in the API:
+There are three possible Roles in the API.
+Auth0 was used as authentication and authorization management platform.
+For each role there is a one register user:

 * Casting Assistant
+    ```
+    email: assistent@castingudacity.com
+    Password: Test123!
+    ```
 * Casting Director
+    ```
+    email: director@castingudacity.com
+    Password: Test123!
+    ```
-* Executive Producer.
+* Executive Producer

-Auth0 was used for an authentication and authorization management platform.
+    ```
+    email: executive@castingudacity.com
+    Password: Test123!
+    ```

 ###Technologies

 * Python3: Flask; SQLAlchemy